 Another cue to the ripeness of a tomato is skin color.
 The skin of a fully ripe tomato should have deepened to the mature color indicated on the seed pack or in the seed catalog.
 It’s pretty easy to tell when a red tomato has colored up nicely, but it can be a bit trickier to tell when a purple, yellow, white, or striped variety is fully ripe.
 It becomes easier with experience, but if you’re not sure, check the other cues to judge whether it’s ready to pick.

 While color is perhaps the biggest cue of ripeness, feel is also important.
 An unripe tomato is firm to the touch, while an overly ripe tomato is very soft.
-A ripe, ready-to-pick tomato should be firm, but have a little give when pressed gently with a finger.
+A ripe, ready-to-pick tomato should be firm, but have a little give when pressed gently with a finger or carefully squeezed.